manexagirrezabal/zeuscansion/README.md

  For this information, just execute ZeuScansion with "-h" parameter to get this information in the terminal.

 ## References:
+Agirrezabal, Manex, Bertol Arrieta, Aitzol Astigarraga, and Mans Hulden.
+"ZeuScansion: a tool for scansion of English poetry."
+In Proceedings of the 11th International Conference on Finite State Methods and Natural Language Processing, pp. 18-24.
+2013.

 Manex Agirrezabal, Aitzol Astigarraga, Bertol Arrieta, Mans Hulden (2016), ZeuScansion: A Tool for Scansion of English Poetry, In Journal of Language Modelling (http://jlm.ipipan.waw.pl/index.php/JLM/article/view/102)